 Apply for Services

 The Department of Aging and Disability Services offers many programs and services to help older adults and people with disabilities.

 The best way to apply for services is to contact the program that interests you.
 If you are not sure which program is best for you, you can contact our Bureaus and Departments to obtain more general information about the programs that might help you.

 Access Through Technology Program - Also known as the FCC National Deaf-Blind Equipment Distribution Program, this program helps provide equipment needed to make telecommunications, the internet and advanced communications and accessible to low-income individuals in Connecticut who have both significant vision loss and significant hearing loss.
 More information can be found at our website www.CTtechact.com/att.

 Assistive Technology Loan Program - The Assistive Technology Loan Program (ATLP) is a low-interest financial loan to help individuals with disabilities or their family members purchase Assistive Technology devices and services needed to improve independence and/or functioning in the community, education and/or employment.
 More information can be found at our website www.CTtechact.com/loan.

 Bureau of Education and Services for the Blind - provides a full range of educational, independent living and vocational rehabilitation services to individuals with significant vision loss or blindness.
 To apply for services, have your eye doctor complete and submit the Eye Doctor Reporting Form by fax to 860-706-5809, this will soon be replaced by the new enhanced eye report portal, coming in February.
-For more information on services or questions about the Eye Doctor Reporting Form please contact Rayah Martin by email at firstname.lastname@example.org or by calling 860-602-4180.
+For more information on services or questions about the Eye Doctor Reporting Form please contact Rayah Martin by email at Rayah.Martin@ct.gov or by calling 860-602-4108.

 Connecticut Statewide Respite Care Program - This program offers information, support, and other services for caregivers of people with Alzheimer’s Disease or related dementias.
 To apply, contact the Area Agency on Aging in your area by calling 1-800-994-9422 (in CT).